 Bank reconciliation is when you compare your company’s financial statements with bank financial statements.
 Essentially, you make sure the information, transactions, and the amount of money in the company’s financial statements match the bank’s financial statements.

-Usually, this happens because the check you wrote haven’t yet been deposited by the recipients.
+Usually, this happens because the check you wrote hasn’t yet been deposited by the recipients.
 Without bank reconciliation, this error will be difficult to detect and can harm your company.

 The importance of a bank reconciliation

-Bank reconciliation is not only useful to avoid errors and detecting fraud but also has other uses that can help your company.
+Bank reconciliation is not only useful for avoiding errors and detecting fraud but also has other uses that can help your company.
 Let’s discuss further.

 You and your financial department is not the only one that can make mistakes; banks can also commit an error.
 Look for any discrepancies between both records and figure out which one is accurate, and which one needs correction.
 Bank reconciliation is very effective in detecting bookkeeping errors for both sides.

-There are still various types of accounting errors that even professionals do them sometime, such as:
+There are still various types of accounting errors that even professionals do them sometimes, such as: